openhab/openhab-docs/tutorials/migration.md

 - `/usr/share/openhab/bin` - custom command line arguments to the Java Virtual Machine, changes to the default ports, etc.
 - `/etc/default/openhab` - an alternative place to change default ports

-If you are on an operating system that does not support apt-get or performed a manual installation for some other reason simply backup the whole `<openhab home>` directory.
+If you are on an operating system that does not support apt-get or performed a manual installation for some other reason simply backup the whole `$OPENHAB_HOME` directory.

 ## Shutdown openhab 1.x